AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 3 examples, 0 failures
 ````

 This is how, in a new environment (Linux Ubuntu 18.04), I start to use my debugging skills before writting any code.
-This is actually a skill that I built through Makers and that slowed me down during weekend challenges.
+This is actually a skill that I built through Makers and that slowed me down more than expected during weekend challenges.

 ---